 Windows Operating System running the desktop

-WVD: Windows 10 Enterprise Multi-session for WVD was built specifically to enable hosted desktops that are identical to what the more than 800M Windows 10 users are already used to on their physical devices.
+AVD: Windows 10 Enterprise Multi-session for AVD was built specifically to enable hosted desktops that are identical to what the more than 800M Windows 10 users are already used to on their physical devices.
 The new OS also comes with enhancements that improve user experience.

 - Windows Search index (which speeds up searching in Outlook and other apps) will be a per-user database that will be portable and can move with the user from one VM to another.
 In existing operating systems, the search index is a per-machine database so if a user logs into another VM the index must be rebuilt